afamai/Colorman/README.md

 # Colorman
-2D Platformer Game

-This is a simple 2D platformer game.
+A simple 2D Platformer Game.

 ## To run it
 1. Clone the repository